-Many smaller companies think they cannot justify the cost, both time and money, that comes with implementing procedures for data quality.
+Many smaller companies think they cannot justify the cost, both time and money, that comes with implementing standard operating procedures for data quality.
 The fact is that integrating a culture of data governance may seem like a headache at first, but it will save so much money down the road.

 Decide what data is crucially important to making your business work and then create standards that are easy for a team to implement.
 Some things to consider are:

 - What product data is essential for your customers to buy your products?

 - What format is required to get your products onto each of your sales channels?